 Course Description

 This is the pre-clinical component of Introduction to Dentistry Lecture.
-Students are introduced, learn, and practice dental office applications and chairside techniques in a fully equipped dental clinic.
+Students are introduced, taught, and practice dental office applications and chairside techniques in a fully equipped dental clinic.
 Students assist and simulate dental procedures, infection control protocols, dental emergency response techniques, and other miscellaneous dental assisting duties in this course.
 Group 2 Course.

 Credit Hours